andrew-codechimp/tsmart_ha/README.md

 If you are moving from the pdw-mb HACS version you should uninstall it first and remove the repository from HACS to avoid confusion.
 If you see two then select the one with the description starting with new.

-⚠️ If your T-Smart thermostat is on a different network (VLAN) you must have a static IP address, it is recommended to have it static if possible anyway to improve integration performance.
+⚠️ If your T-Smart thermostat is on a different network (VLAN) you must have a static IP address.
+It is recommended to have it static if possible anyway to avoid having to restart the integration when it changes.

 ### HACS